igorsdub/comp-biophys-research-project/README.md

     |
     ├── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io
     |
-    └── .env               <- Stores enviromnet variables.
+    └── .env               <- Stores environment variables for Dotenv module.
 Do not track with version control.

 --------